FamBear

 When an Online Platform Is the Better Fit

+A platform works better when you want control over the process.
+You want to see every option, not just the ones a consultant picks.
+You want to compare rates directly, read reviews from real families, and make your own calls.
 Platforms also win on flexibility.
 The family that needs a nanny three days a week now but five days next month does not want to renegotiate a contract every time their schedule shifts.
 On-demand booking through an app handles that without friction.

 Cost-conscious families benefit too.
 Without agency markups, the money you pay goes further - either into a higher salary that attracts better candidates or back into your own budget.
 When you browse all childcare services on a platform, you see exactly what each option costs before you commit to anything.